rameerez/slugifiable/README.md

 Product.first.slug
 => "big-red-backpack"
 ```

+If your model has a `slug` attribute in the database, `slugifiable` will automatically generate a slug for that model upon instance creation, and save it to the DB.

 If you're generating slugs based off the model `id`, you can also set a desired length:
 ```ruby